Deep Dive

 2. Technology & Architecture

-The project's core is AIR Kit, a modular software development kit that lets Web2 and Web3 projects embed universal accounts into their apps (CoinMarketCap).
-For the underlying infrastructure, Moca is building Moca Chain, a dedicated Ethereum Virtual Machine (EVM)-compatible Layer 1 blockchain.
-It uses zero-knowledge proofs (zkProofs) and decentralized storage to let users verify credentials (like proving age or qualifications) without exposing the raw data, ensuring privacy.
+The project's core is AIR Kit, a plug-and-play software development kit that lets any app embed universal accounts.
+For a dedicated execution environment, Moca is building Moca Chain, an Ethereum Virtual Machine (EVM)-compatible Layer 1 blockchain focused on identity transactions.
+The architecture uses zero-knowledge proofs (zkProofs) for private verification and a cross-chain identity oracle to check credentials across over 25 blockchains.

 Conclusion